 It can heat your torso too much - causing all the water in your organs to vaporize.
 Can be very dangerous for your kidneys.

 DO NOT drink the hot water inside any plastic bottle.
 Not even when the water gets cold.

 Less air inside will be easier to heat.

 Use your current tent in smallest volume - or buy the tent with the smallest size - you can get away with.

-Although the purpose of this post is to give instructions about heating a tent without electricity, don't ignore the 2 additional tips below if you're mainly here for feeling warmer inside the tent.
+Although the purpose of this post is to give instructions about heating a tent without electricity, do not ignore the 2 additional tips below if you're mainly here for feeling warmer inside your tent.

 Your body produces heat as side effect when it’s digesting food.

 Since carbohydrates are digested faster, save proteins and fats for night time to ensure even longer heat production when you're asleep.